nahid/apify/docs/API-Tester-Documentation.md

 }
 ```

+* `Property`: The name of the header to check (case-insensitive)
+* `ExpectedValue`: The value that should be contained within the header value

+The assertion passes if the specified header contains the expected value as a substring.
+This allows for partial matching, which is useful for headers like Content-Type where the value might include additional parameters (e.g., "application/json; charset=utf-8").

 ### Response Time Below

-Validates that the response time is below a specific threshold:
+Validates that the response time is below a specific threshold in milliseconds.

 ```json
 {